fieldtrip/website/tutorial/coregistration_opm.md

     ft_plot_axes(headshape)
     view([-27 20])

+If you 3D rotate the figure, you can recognize the nose; it is just below the red +X (unknown) axis.

 {% include image src="/assets/img/tutorial/coregistration_opm/headshape_upsideup_ctf.png" width="400" %}
 _Figure: Polhemus recorded headshape with the coordinate axes according to the CTF-convention: the X-axis is pointing towards the nose._

+From the figure we can see that the first X axis pointing to the nose or anterior, the second Y axis is pointing to the left, and the third Z axis is pointing to superior.
+Hence we refer to this as an ALS coordinate system.
+In fact, closer inspection reveals that the origin is exactly between the two ears, which means that it is consistent with the [CTF coordinate system](/faq/coordsys#details-of-the-ctf-coordinate-system).
+This is information we can add to the data structure to facilitate automatic coordinate system conversion.

     headshape.coordsys = 'ctf';
     headshape = ft_convert_coordsys(headshape, 'neuromag');  % this rotates it such that the X-axis points to the right